 - Put water in a Water Bowl or Bird Bath for all the birds to drink and bathe in

-Our Rustproof Bird Multi-Feeder comes with all the types of feedings mentioned above, and a few more options.
+Designed to attract feathery visitors, our Rustproof Bird Multi-Feeder comes with all the types of feedings mentioned above, and a few more options.

 It also includes: